Why developers should embrace (the right) metrics

-Engineering managers know that metrics are vital tools to monitor the pulse of their developer teams and to assess how output or processes can be made better.
+Engineering managers know that analytics - and especially metrics - are vital tools to monitor the pulse of their developer teams and to assess how output or processes can be made better.
 Unfortunately, more often than not, those metrics don’t motivate anyone — at least not without connecting them to a bigger picture.

 Rob Zuber is CTO at CircleCI.